What you need to know about spending — and saving! — your first paycheck

 Overdrafts occur when you spend more money than you have available in your checking account and the bank pays your transaction.
 The bank, at its discretion, may authorize and pay overdrafts for checks, automatic bill payments (such as recurring debit card and ACH payments) and other transactions made using your checking account number.

 By setting up Direct Deposit with Wells Fargo, you’ll also get the benefit of our Extra Day Grace Period4, which comes with consumer checking accounts.
 With Extra Day Grace Period, you have an extra business day to make deposits and avoid overdraft fees.
-If your available balance covers the prior business day’s overdraft items as of midnight Eastern Time, we’ll waive the associated overdraft fees5.
+If your available balance5 covers the prior business day’s overdraft items as of 11:59 pm Eastern Time, we’ll waive the associated overdraft fees.

 5. Learn about investing choices6